StamusNetworks/suricata-4-analysts/source/foreword.rst

 As you may be aware, there is a dedicated team of Suricata developers continuously working to improve Suricata and releasing new capabilities regularly.
 So, we decided to take a more open-source software development approach to the content and release cadence of the book in order to keep it relevant and up-to-date.

 The book is structured as a loose collection of chapters, each focused on a single subject area, such as Suricata rule writing or TLS detection and threat hunting.
 All its content is developed and managed on a `GitHub repository <https://github.com/StamusNetworks/suricata-4-analysts>`_ and is open to all who wish to comment or contribute ideas.
 Readers who are looking for a simple text edition may access all content there.
 Of course, we also package the book in PDF and eReader format for those who prefer source ‘code’ of the book.
-And we hope to offer a printed version soon.

 The open-source format makes it a living book that will grow and evolve over time with ongoing input from the authors as well as contributions and feedback from the Suricata community.